Nikon D90 vs Panasonic GX80

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D90 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D90 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D90 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D90 was succeeded by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D90 and GX80 can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D90 and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.